Theyyam – A traditional performing art form of Malabar linked with coloured myths and folklore

 Gurukkal performed the divine and lively Theyyam in full costumes in front of Kolathiri, and the ruler got impressed by his magical talent and performance.
 So Kolathiri presented him silk dress and bangles (Pattum Valayum), and also assigned the designation of Royal Goddess (Kula Paradevatha in local terms) of his kingdom.
 For that he reserved a Chitrapeedam also for the goddess.
 From then onwards, the tradition of giving silk and bangles to the best performers started off.
 Theyyam performers who carry Kolam are also called Koladhari in local terms.

-The people who perform for the eve go fasting for a few days before the eve.
-Then he sings Thottampaattu and wears the Kolam of a particular Moorty (deity), and later blesses the spectators as that particular Moorty.
+The people who perform for the eve take vritha for a few days before the eve.
+Then he sings Thottampaattu and wears the Kolam of a particular Moorty (deity/demigod), and later blesses the spectators as that particular Moorty.
 The rhythms of dance steps are provided with Chenda, the performers perform with rigour footsteps.
 Performers also put their feet in rhythm to dance and listen to the sorrows of the devotees, and bless them.
-Devotees assume them to be deity and seek blessings.
+Devotees assume them to be their deity or demigod and seek blessings.
 As artists take the avatar of some deities and dance to rhythms (Pakarnnaduka), Theyyam can also be called Pakarnnaattam.

 The rituals are performed in different styles and methods